OfficeDev/Office-Add-in-samples/Samples/tutorials/outlook-tutorial/README.md

 1. Run `npm install`.

-1. Start the local web server and sideload your add-in:
+1. Start the local web server and sideload your add-in.

     - To test your add-in in Outlook, run the following command in the root directory of your `Git the gist` project.
 This starts the local web server (if it's not already running) and opens Outlook with your add-in loaded.